-The FCC measured the speeds of the major ISPs in the United States and found that Cox’s speed didn’t quite match the speed that they advertise.
+The FCC measured the speeds of the major ISPs in the United States and found that Cox’s download speed didn’t quite match the speed that they advertise.
 On average, the actual speeds were around 75 percent of the advertised speeds.

 These measurements indicate what 80 percent of users will experience during 80 percent of their time online.
 Some users may experience slower speeds.

 In the FCC’s test, both Xfinity and Spectrum scored higher.
-But Cox wasn’t the worst either.
+But Cox internet wasn’t the worst either.
 For example, AT&T only delivers around 45 percent of its advertised speed.

-Cox may not be the best when it comes to speed, but they are still much better than DSL internet.
+Cox internet may not be the best when it comes to speed, but they are still much better than DSL internet.